phetsims/equality-explorer/doc/implementation-notes.md

 [ChallengeGenerator](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/ChallengeGenerator.js) and its subtypes are responsible for generating challenges for the 4 game levels.
 Variables and comments in the code correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

 Game levels are numbered 1 to 4 in both the model and view, and in type names (e.g. `ChallengeGenerator1` for Level 1), so that the implementation corresponds to the description in the design document.
+(This differs from other models that you may have encountered, where 0-based indexing is typically used in the model, then converted to 1-based indexing in the view.)

 ## Miscellaneous